saikiranpi/Mastering-Docker/Day07/README.md

 ## What is Docker Compose?

 Docker Compose is a tool that allows you to define and manage multi-container Docker applications.
-It uses a simple YAML file to configure your application’s services, networks, and volumes, making it easier to run and scale applications with multiple Docker containers.
+It uses a simple YAML file to configure your application’s services, networks, and volumes, making it easier to run and scale applications with multiple Docker containers

 ## Prerequisites